collective/plone.formwidget.masterselect/README.rst

 --------

 This is optional and will automatically be calculated if omited.
-It can be used to speicify the exact master field is that is rendered in the html document.
+It can be used to specify the exact master field is that is rendered in the html document.
 Normally you will only need to set this for checkbox masters since their id has a -0 added like this: #form-widgets-checkboxfield-0.
 Note that this is a jQuery ID selector.